alex94cp/jsonapify/README.md

 ## Linking resources

 As someone said, "nobody is an island".
-Resources are not islands, either.
+Resources are not islands either.
 Linking resources in jsonapify is as easy as you'd expect:

 ```js
 var User = require('../models/User');